Something went wrong

 Short Term Trends

-Butler’s overall oil use changes each year as winter conditions change.
-As the temperature outside drops, homes’ heating systems need to burn increasing amounts of heating oil to keep the house warm inside.
+Butler’s overall number two heating oil use varies annually depending on winter temperatures.
+As the temperature outside dips, homes’ heating systems need to burn increasing amounts of oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Butler was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Butler County Average Winter Temperature